JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

    nano docker-compose.yml
    ```

-5. Change the `host-gateway` to your server's hostname.
+5. Change the `host-gateway` to your server's hostname and `user` for telegraph.

 6. Save the file (`Ctrl + O`) and exit (`Ctrl + X`).